SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Protocols.md

 ## Protocols as Types

 Protocols don't actually implement any functionality themselves.
-Nonetheless, you can use a protocol as a type in your code.
+Regardless, you can use a protocol as a type in your code.

 The most common way to use a protocol as a type is to use a protocol as a generic constraint.